retrogeek46/Rasa-Unity/README.md

 - Select the Unity project folder located in Rasa-Unity/Unity/Rasa.
 - Press play __after__ running the Rasa server.
 - Type your message and the bot should respond.

-## Bugs
-- Error if rasa server is not running, handle exception